Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 Connect to a physical drone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-to connect olympe to a physical drone, you first need to connect to your linux box to a drone wifi access point. once you are connected to your drone over wifi, you just need to specify the drone ip address on its WiFi interface ("192.168.42.1").
+To connect olympe to a physical drone, you first need to connect to your linux box to a drone wifi access point. once you are connected to your drone over wifi, you just need to specify the drone ip address on its WiFi interface ("192.168.42.1").